 b. ??
 It must be raining.

 Von Fintel & Gillies (2010) argue that sentences like (5b) are not infelicitous in a context like (5) because they are too weak.
 Rather, according to their approach, the infelicity of (5b) is due to the fact that the statement is marked as being based on indirect evidence in a context that clearly features direct evidence.
 Accordingly, von Fintel & Gillies (2010) place a premium on the nature (i.e., direct vs. indirect) of the evidence.
+However, and importantly for our empirical approach to this debate below, they do not pursue an analysis that includes testing a more fine-grained set of evidence types.
+More specifically, although von Fintel & Gillies (2010: 354) introduce the following typology of sources of information (which is based on Willett 1988), they state at the very beginning of their paper that epistemic modals like must are always markers of ‘indirect inference’ (i.e., the rightmost branch of the following figure, bolded):

+(6) Types of Sources of Information

+Direct Indirect

+Attested Reported Inference

+Visual Auditory Other Sensory Results Reasoning

+Secondhand Thirdhand Folklore

+In our experiments below, and in contrast to von Fintel & Gillies (2010), we will also take a closer look at other evidence types that are mentioned in typologies like (6); for further more recent classifications of evidence types, see, e.g., Aikhenvald (2014) and Ünal & Papafragou (2018).

 Already we see that the evidential circumstances are crucial for understanding the meaning of epistemic must (see also Matthewson 2015).
 All existing approaches on epistemic must agree on this point.
 The question thus shifts to where one ought to locate this evidential component in the meaning of must.
 There are several accounts that disagree with the presuppositional status of this evidential component proposed by von Fintel & Gillies (2010, 2016).
 In particular, some argue that it should rather be considered a conventional implicature (e.g., Salmon 2011), while others claim that it can be accounted for by Gricean reasoning.
 Under this latter style of approach, must is yet again treated as weak, with the evidential component of its meaning derived as a conversational implicature (Lassiter 2014, 2016; Giannakidou & Mari 2016; Goodhue 2016; Mandelkern 2017).

-The experimental data we present below cannot decide between all of these theoretical accounts.
-However, if epistemic must means something like ‘it follows from the evidence that’, we can raise the issue of what kind of evidence (let’s say on a scale from first-hand observations to rather vague inference) exactly allows or even favors the use of epistemic must.
+The experimental data we present below cannot really decide between these theoretical accounts.
+However, if epistemic must means something like ‘it follows from the evidence that’, we can raise the issue of what kind of evidence (say, on a scale from first-hand observations to rather vague inference) exactly allows or even favors the use of epistemic must.
+This is an issue that is for the most part left open by Fintel & Gillies (2010) who do not take into account different evidential contexts that could count as indirect evidence.
 As far as we know, no systematic attempt has so far been made to test for different degrees of evidence strength in this context.
 Before reporting on the relevant experiments, let us now turn to a second empirical blind spot in the theoretical literature on evidential devices.

 1.2 Issue II: Evidential circumstances for using epistemic discourse particles